esikm/Pillow/docs/reference/ImageMath.rst

 -----------------

 Expressions are standard Python expressions, but they’re evaluated in a non-standard environment.
-You can use PIL methods as usual, plus the following set of operators and functions:
+You can use PIL2 methods as usual, plus the following set of operators and functions:

 Standard Operators